Handshaking#

 ---|---|---|

-1 | Feature id | for mode feature = 16 |
+1 | Feature id | For mode feature = 16 |

 1-2 | Feature body length | Length of feature description (VLQ-encoded, up to 2 bytes) |

-1 | State type | State representation, 0 = utxo, 1 = digest |
+1 | State type | State representation, 0 = UTXO, 1 = digest |

-1 | Whether the peer verifying transactions | 1 = transactions being verified, 0 = not verified |
+1 | Whether the peer is verifying transactions | 1 = transactions being verified, 0 = not verified |

 1 | Whether the node bootstrapped via NiPoPoW | 1 if yes, 0 if no (then following field is missed) |

-(4) | Nipopow suffix length | Suffix length for NiPoPoW bootstrapping |
+(4) | NiPoPoW suffix length | Suffix length for NiPoPoW bootstrapping |

-1-4 | How many block kept | signed integer (ZigZag then VLQ encoded), if -1 then all the blocks are stored |
+1-4 | How many blocks kept | Signed integer (ZigZag then VLQ encoded), if -1 then all blocks are stored |

 Length | Field Name | Details |